 I’ll let you know if I ever figure out how to do that.
 Working full-time for Output doesn’t leave me a lot of time for other projects, but when I have time I shoot comedy sketches with my buddies at That’s What’s Up Comedy, which is always a blast.

-I’m currently editing a short horror film which is super fun.
+I’m currently editing a short horror film, which is super fun.
 I love bouncing around between different genres because it keeps me engaged.
-For instance, documentary style editing is very structured & informative, whereas narrative is just pure emotion.
-Keeping your projects eclectic and varied helps fight the creative stagnation we all suffer from eventually.
+For instance, documentary-style editing is very structured and informative, whereas narrative is just pure emotion.

 What is your most recent musical project?